GLOSSARY

 Herewith are explanations of printmaking techniques and terms.

 The explanations are written by Zhané Warren.
-As a master printer, these are her experience of the techniques and understanding of the terms.
+As a master printer, these are her experience of the techniques and understanding of the terminology.

 If the text is used, please credit the author.